 Managing a bed bug infestation is a difficult task that requires removal or treatment of all infested material and follow-up monitoring to ensure the infestation has been eliminated and does not return.
-Management will require employing several non-chemical methods such as vacuuming, washing bedding at a high temperature, using steam or heat treatment, sealing up hiding places and insecticide treatment.
+Management will require employing several non-chemical methods such as vacuuming, washing bedding at a high temperature (as manufacturer instructions allow), using steam or heat treatment, sealing up hiding places, and applying an insecticide treatment.

-Contact AAI today if you suspect a Bed Bug infestation and we’ll schedule an inspection with one of our licensed and skilled Bed Bug technicians.
+Contact AAI today if you suspect a bed bug infestation and we’ll schedule an inspection with one of our licensed and skilled bed bug control technicians.